General Info

 Expects a URL including protocol, host and optionally port to simplify configuring all the different services.
 Other service environment variables also using an URL still take precedence if set, but will fall back to this URL if not set.

-If you need to access Infinite Scale running on a VM or a remote machine via a host name other than localhost or in a container, you need to configure the host name with OCIS_URL
+If you need to access Infinite Scale running on a VM or a remote machine via a host name other than localhost or in a container, you must configure the host name with OCIS_URL

 -